 Size of advertisement Size of logotype in inches

-1 / 2 page or larger 2 x 2
+/ 2 page or larger 2 x 2

 1/8 page up to 1/2 page 1 x 1

-4 column inches to 1/8 page $1/2 \times 1/2$
+4 column inches to 1/8 page / 2 X / 2

 Less than 4 column inches Do not use

-In any other advertisements, if other logotypes are used in the advertisement, then the Equal Housing Opportunity logo should be of a size at least equal to the largest of the other logotypes.
+In any other advertisements, if other logotypes are used in the advertisement, then the Equal Housing Opportunity logo should be sized at least equal to the largest of the other logotypes.
 If no other logotypes are used, then the type should be bold display face which is clearly visible.
 Alternatively, when no other logotypes are used, 3 to 5 percent of an advertisement may be devoted to a statement of the equal housing opportunity policy.

 In space advertising, which is less than 4 column inches (one column 4 inches long or two columns 2 inches long) of a page in size, the Equal Housing Opportunity slogan should be used.
-Such advertisements may be grouped with other advertisements under a caption, which states that the housing is available to all without regard to race, color, religion, sex, handicap, familial status, or national origin.
+Such advertisements may be grouped with other advertisements under a caption, which states that the housing is available to all without regard to race, color, religion, sex, disability, familial status, or national origin.